Trent’s Picks for Pairing Wine with Lobster

 La Sablette Muscadet

-Wine offers a fine, intense and delicate bouquet.
-Slightly smoky with lemon and menthol notes and exotic fruit notes.
+This wine offers a fine, intense and delicate bouquet.
+Slightly smoky with lemon and menthol and exotic fruit notes.
 On the palate it is round, fresh and crisp with a persistent finish.

 Anselmann Riesling Kabinett